-The success of the movie prompted Warner Brothers to make the amazing Batman: The Animated Series.
-This in turn spawned one of the series beloved characters in the form of Harley Quinn and changed the origin story of Mr Freeze to what we are familiar with today.
+The success of the film ignited a fire in Warner Brothers, leading to the creation of Batman: The Animated Series.
+This ground-breaking show introduced us to beloved characters such as Harley Quinn and reshaped the origin story of Mr. Freeze into the epic tale we know and love today.

-- The film was released in the year of Batman’s 50th Birthday
+(4) The film was released in the year of Batman’s 50th birthday.

-- Michael Jackson was asked to write and perform songs for the movie, but had to turn it down to concert commitments
+(7) Michael Jackson was asked to write and perform songs for the movie, but declined due to concert commitments.

-- The face of The Joker was initially inspired by Conrad Veidt as The Man Who Laughs (1928)
+(8) The appearance of The Joker was inspired by Conrad Veidt’s character in The Man Who Laughs (1928).